 Differential rating allows Council flexibility in the level of rates being raised from specifically identified properties or groups of properties within the community.
 It is common for Councils to base differential rating for properties on Town Planning Scheme zonings however other criteria such as land use may be used.

 The Differential General UV - Rural Intensive Use and Mining rate in the dollar is the rate in the dollar which is applied to all intensive rural properties and/or Mining tenements as classified by Council within the Shire of Gingin.

 The intensive use of a given property may impact significantly on the capital and recurrent maintenance on the local infrastructure and services, i.e. local roads.
 The use by Council of Differential Rating goes some way to correcting this anomaly and can provide a much fairer and equitable distribution of the limited revenue raising burden across the whole of the community.

-The Differential Rate in the dollar (Intensive Farming and Mining), struck by the Shire of Gingin for 2011/12 is 0.4592 cents in the dollar.
+The Differential Rate in the dollar (Intensive Farming and Mining), adopted by the Shire of Gingin for 2014/15 is 0.7510 cents in the dollar.
 Council’s non-intensive General Rate for rural properties is 0.2296 cents in the dollar.
-As a comparison, the Shire’s of Chittering and Dandaragan have adopted General Rural Rates of 0.4520 and 0.5539 cents in the dollar respectively.
+As a comparison, the Shire’s of Chittering and Dandaragan have adopted General Rural Rates of 0.6753 and 0.7121 cents in the dollar respectively.

 The typical rates comparison will vary between properties depending on land use, size of the property and valuation.
 A comparison of the rates by the Shire of Gingin for the previous two years is as follows: